magic282/MXNMT/README.md

 # MXNMT: MXNet based Neural Machine Translation

-This is an implementation seq2seq with attention for neural machine translation with MXNet.
+This is an implementation of seq2seq with attention for neural machine translation with MXNet.

 ## Data